vmvini/node-twitter-signin/README.md

           //like, save on the database, send a message through socketio to the client app, etc... console.log("user", user);
           console.log("token", token);

+          //token has the properties below:
+          //  -token (is the access_token)
+          //  -secret (is the token secret)
+          //  -request_token (is the related request_token )
+        }

+    callback_render: will be called giving the express 'res' object to allow you decide what to send to the client when your callbackUrl is called. for example:
+        function callback_render(res){
+          res.json({
+            'msg':'success'
+          });
         }
   */